BIRTH ANNOUNCEMENTS:

 1967 Bert Campaneris goes 3 – 6, all triples, but his A’s lose to Cleveland, 9 – 8.

 1972 Yankees outfielder Bobby Murcer hits for the cycle against Texas.
-It took the Yankees eleven innings to win, but Murcer’s four hits was done by the seventh inning.
+It took the Yankees eleven innings to win, but Murcer’s four hits were complete by the seventh inning.

 1977 Duane Kuiper hits his only career homer, and never stops reminding Steve Stone who threw the pitch…